 Data signalling channel (DSCH) slots are reserved for acknowledgements, resource allocation and resource de-allocations for the DC within the same TDMA channel.
 The link ID used in the DSCH is defined by message 4, Resource allocation and may be changed with message 13, ACK/NACK.

+C 4.8.6 Ranging Channel

+The Ranging Channel (RC) is reserved for ranging applications.

 VDE-TER default slot functions